rogeryeosgit/DevoProject/Notes.md

 - Setting up PM2 for auto reboot

+- Need permissions for Git SSH to work

 ## Running TODO LIST

 - Implementing encryption between client and server communication and server encryption to other servers